 Olympus E3 Review

-In Live View mode, the LCD displays the subject, along with optional overlaid information, showing AF points, exposure mode, shutter speed, aperture, metering mode, file format and which memory card is in use, the number of exposures that can be stored on the card with the current settings, etc. A live histogram is also available.
-See the illustration below (courtesy of Olympus) for callouts of the info that is displayed in Live View mode.
+In Live View mode, the LCD displays the subject, along with optional overlaid information, showing AF points, exposure mode, shutter speed, aperture, metering mode, file format and which memory card is in use, and the number of exposure that can be stored on the card with the current settings.

 Note: For details, test results, and analysis of the many tests done with this camera, please click on the tabs at the beginning of the review or below.